CBID2/refract-docs/docs/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing!
-We welcome all contributions, whether you’re fixing docs, adding examples, or suggesting improvements.
-You don’t need to be an expert; clear ideas and helpful feedback are just as valuable.
+We welcome all contributions, whether you’re a avid user fixing docs, adding examples, or suggesting improvements.
 Let’s make Refract better together!

 ## How to Contribute

-Anyone can contribute to Refract—beginners and experienced developers alike.
-All details on how to contribute, including setup and workflow, are in our README.md.

-## Reporting Bugs or Ideas
+### Reporting Bugs or Ideas

 Found a bug or have a feature idea?
 Open an issue on GitHub Issues with:

-A clear description.
+- A clear description.
-Steps to reproduce (if a bug).
+- Steps to reproduce (if a bug).
-Example use cases (if a feature).
+- Example use cases (if a feature).

-More details are in the README.md.
+### Updating Docs

+Found outdated information in our tutorials?
+Want to present your creation in the Examples section?
+Raise an issue in our repository with:

+- A clear description
+- Specific content you want to update

-Code of Conduct
+## Code of Conduct

 We’re committed to a welcoming space for all, no matter your background or experience.
-We expect everyone to:

-Be respectful and kind.
-Value diverse perspectives.
-Communicate with empathy.

-Read the full Code of Conduct for details.
+Check out our [Code of Conduct](/CODE_OF_CONDUCT.md) to learn more.